-There are many jokes about installing a light bulb, but the truth is that with all the new types of light fixtures that are available today, combined with the many different types of light bulbs that can be found doesn’t help today’s consumer.
+There are many jokes about installing light bulbs, but the truth is that with all the new types of light fixtures that are available today, combined with the many different types of light bulbs that can be found.

 Putting a light bulb in for the first time can actually be a bit complicated and I know all you diy savvy people out there are going to think this is a bit strange but there are people new to diy that need a little bit of help.